Quota 1 and 2

 - Exam results for each specific entry requirement fulfilled

-- Extra-curricular activities such as employment, extended periods abroad, residential periods at a Folk High School etc. - because of the COVID-19 CBS only take activities into consideration March 12,2020
+- Extra-curricular activities such as employment, extended periods abroad, residential periods at a Folk High School etc. - because of the COVID-19 CBS only take activities into consideration up to and including March 12,2020

 - Motivational essay for certain programmes and applicants.